We would always advise you to seek appropriate religious advice, but the following facts may help inform this for you.

 Fluenz – the live vaccine currently offered to children – contains traces of modified pork gelatin, and therefore raises concerns about acceptability to observant Muslims and Jews, especially given that alternatives are available.

-Jewish religious authorities have however concluded that Fluenz should be regarded as Kosher, since it is administered by nose, is modified from its original form, and provides an important benefit to health.
+Jewish religious authorities have however concluded that Fluenz should be regarded as Kosher, since it is administered by the nose, is modified from its original form, and provides an important benefit to health.

 Furthermore, kosher principles are considered to apply to dietary laws and eating, not injection or inhalation for medical rather than nutritional purposes.